angshuman-agarwal/VC_2015_Redist/README.md

 - You will see a `cab1.cab` file.
 It is nothing but a zip archive.
 - Use a standard .zip utility to unpackage wherever you want to

-I have uploaded that cab file here.
+I have uploaded that cab file here under `x64` folder